 It is reported that replacing the C6 with a 30p will brighten the overall tone.

-There have been questions if C23-C28 caps should be SMF, but that would be a waste of money.
-These caps are part of the LFO and thus are not part of the signal chain.
+There have been questions if C23-C28 caps should still be SMF.
+As these caps are in the LFO, it is not in the audiopath and you can choose MKT/Wima FKP or even ceramic.
 The LFO only makes the lamp blink and the normal (cheap) electrolytes do a great job there.